criteo/criteo-api-python-sdk/sdks/retailmedia_preview/docs/CampaignApi.md

 with criteo_api_retailmedia_preview.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = campaign_api.CampaignApi(api_client)
-    retailer_id = 1 # int | The retailer id for which brands should be fetched.
+    retailer_id = "retailerId_example" # str | The retailer id for which brands should be fetched.
     brand_type = "uc" # str | Filter to narrow down brands [all|uc|retailer].
 Defaults to uc (optional) if omitted the server will use the default value of "uc" sku_stock_type_filter = "first-and-third-party" # str | Filter to narrow down brands [first-party|third-party|first-and-third-party].
 Defaults to first-and-third-party (optional) if omitted the server will use the default value of "first-and-third-party"